 Most cruise visitors have 6–8 hours, which is enough to explore the Old Town, enjoy local food, and visit a few key attractions at a relaxed pace.

-Is Genoa a good cruise port for first-time visitors?
+Is Genoa Port good for first-time visitors?

 Yes, it’s a great port for first-time visitors because it’s easy to explore, less crowded than other Italian cities, and offers a mix of history, culture, and local charm.